janiejestemja/cppcrypt/README.md

 ---

 **⚠ Warning**: The current implementation uses 64-bit prime numbers, which are insecure for real-world use.
-For secure communications, use at least 2048-bit primes.

 ### Run as host: